ashdavies/talks/whats-new-in-firebase/index.md

 - Application Data Cache

 ^
-- Even with RxJava operators considerable thought must be put into how data is cached and evaluated.
+- Considerable thought must be put into how data is cached and evaluated
-- With Firebase this is all handled for you and you can simply treat your application as though connectivity wasn't an issue.
+- This is all handled for you and you can treat your application as though connectivity wasn't an issue
-- Since Firebase will remain responsive regardless of network latency or internet connectivity,
+- Firebase will remain responsive regardless of network latency or internet connectivity
-- and will synchronise on its own after data connectivity returns.
+- Firebase will synchronise on its own after data connectivity returns
-- If your application used Firebase authentication, the users authentication tokens will be persisted across restarts allowing a seamless user experience.
+- Users authentication tokens will be persisted across restarts allowing a seamless user experience
-- If the token expires, database writes will be resumed until the user has been re-authenticated to make sure authentication rules are observed.
+- If the token expires, database writes will be resumed until the user has been re-authenticated

 ---